jeancwhwang/Portfolio_Cyclistic_Bike-Share_Case_Study/README.md

 # Portfolio: Cyclistic Bike-Share Case Study
 This is the final project for the Google Data Analytics Certificate.
-To view the dashboard, please see here: https://public.tableau.com/app/profile/jean.hwang/viz/CyclisticBike-ShareCaseSnapshot/Cyclistic
+To view the Tableau dashboard, please see [Cyclistic Bike-Share Snapshot](https://public.tableau.com/app/profile/jean.hwang/viz/CyclisticBike-ShareCaseSnapshot/Cyclistic)

 ## Background